JeffersonLab/myquery/README.md

     "sampled":"<true if sampled, false otherwise>",
-    "sampleType":"<graphical, simpleevent, myget, mysampler; only present if sampled = true>", "count":"<original count of events; only present if sampled = true>", "data":[
+    "sampleType":"<graphical, simpleevent, myget, mysampler; only present if sampled = true>", "count":"<original count of events; only present if sampled = true>", "labels":"<only present for enum typed PVs, an array of historic labels (each entry contains date plus an array of labels)>", "data":[
         {
             "d":"<DATE-TIME>",